mantidproject/mantid/docs/source/algorithms/PolDiffILLReduction-v1.rst

 All the input workspace properties above are optional, unless bolded.
 For example, if processing as sample, if a empty container and cadmium absorber inputs are specified, subtraction will be performed, if not, the step will be skipped.
 The rare exceptions are when processing as transmission, when beam input workspace is mandatory, and to calculate polarising efficiencies, where input from transmission is indispensable.
+Transmission however can be provided also as a string containing floating point value of desired tranmission, that needs to be in the range (0, 1].

 SampleAndEnvironmentProperties
 ##############################